Here's a gardener's bedtime ritual for this time of year:

 If you search for "Conan Doyle Garden" on twitter, you'll see a fantastic photographic portrait of Sir Arthur Conan Doyle sitting at a table in his garden with his Irish terrier Paddy sitting beside him on a bench.

 Doyle and his wife, Jean, purchased a quaint, thatched cottage they called Bignell House.
-Running along the boundary of the garden was a trout stream and it also had a wicket gate leading directly to the forest.
-There was a miniature golf course and a croquet lawn.
+Running along the boundary of the garden was a trout stream, and it also had a wicket gate leading directly to the forest.
+There were a miniature golf course and a croquet lawn.
 Jean added a number of garden gnomes and statuary to the garden.

 The Doyles were spiritualists.
 They believed in garden fairies, pixies, and elves.
 During the First World War, when two girls took created fake photographs of fairies, Doyle fell for the pictures.
-They inspired him to write The Coming of the Fairies a book making the case for the existence of fairies.
+They inspired him to write The Coming of the Fairies, a book making a case for the existence of fairies.

 The garden influenced Doyle's writing.
 He wrote about monkshood and other poisonous plants.
-When he has his character John Watson write a list of Sherlock Holmes limitations; Watson mentions he knew nothing of practical gardening however, he did note that Sherlock was, "Well up in belladonna, opium, and poisons generally."
+When he has his character John Watson writes a list of Sherlock Holmes' limitations; Watson mentions he knew nothing of practical gardening.
+However, he did note that Sherlock was, "Well up in belladonna, opium, and poisons generally."
 In The Adventure of the Beryl Coronet, Sherlock Holmes solves the case thanks to footprints in the garden.